v8/v8.dev/src/blog/v8-release-90.md

 A [grammar ambiguity](https://github.com/tc39/ecma262/issues/2034) was recently discovered and [fixed](https://chromium-review.googlesource.com/c/v8/v8/+/2683221) in V8 v9.0.

-The token sequence `for ( async of` no longer parses starting in V8 v9.0.
+The token sequence `for ( async of` now no longer parses.

 ## WebAssembly